SUSAN VAZ - CREATIVE DIRECTOR

 How has your design evolved since you began Band of Boys + The Girl Club?

 I started the brand off with pretty bold design and that has certainly always been a consistent part of our aesthetic.
 But now we are starting to really refine all of the small details and with the collections becoming bigger we are adding in some more breadth to our design to appeal to different tastes.
 It has always been really important to me that the brand evolves and you can definitely see that it has when you look back on what we have done over the past 9 years.
 I believe it is just getting better and better.

 What advice would you give someone just starting out in business?

 Just start – don’t wait until everything is perfect, but definitely start within your own comfort levels and grow from there.

 How do you want children to feel when wearing your clothes?

 I want them to feel fabulous, comfortable and totally themselves.

-What are your aspirations for your brand?
+What are your aspirations for the brands?